Maple-Orange Pot Roast

 - In a large nonstick skillet coated with cooking spray, brown roast on all sides.
 Place in a roasting pan coated with cooking spray.

-- In the same skillet, combine the orange juice, syrup, wine, vinegar, Worcestershire sauce, orange peel, bay leaf, salt and pepper.
+- In the same skillet, combine the orange juice, syrup, wine, vinegar, Worcestershire sauce, orange zest, bay leaf, salt and pepper.
 Bring to a boil, stirring frequently; pour over meat.

 - Place the potatoes, carrots, celery and onions around roast.
 Cover and bake at 325° for 3 hours or until meat is tender.